bmorri13/homelab/README.md

 ```
 > NOTE: On the right hand side, you should see a number greater than `0` for the count value.

 42. We can now go search the logs.
-On the left hand side, if it is not expanded, click the hamburger menu (e.g. three stacked bars) to expand the menu and under Analytics, click Discover > Create data view with the information below:
+On the left hand side, if it is not expanded, click the hamburger menu (e.g. three stacked bars) to expand the menu and under Analytics, Click Discover > Create data view with the information below:
   - *Name:* dev_logs
   - *Index pattern:* dev_logs
   - *Timestamp field:* @timestamp